 As several people have enquired after Laurence, I figured that I should make him the star of this week's blog post.
 Do you think a saint from the Roman period should get media training first before he makes an online appearance?
 After previously stitching his feet with Chinese flat silk, I've now made a start on his alb.
 An alb is worn by clergy under other garments such as the dalmatic or chasuble.
 As the Christian faith developed during the Roman Empire, many of its organisational structure and costumes are Roman.
 The alb, from the latin albus, meaning white, is a Roman tunica.
 Laurence's alb is stitched in or nue technique.
 Which means that, in this case, Japanese Thread #8 is covered by couching stitches of Chinese flat silk in two off-white tones.
 To give the impression of folds, the couching stitches are placed closer together or spaced out.
 It is not unlike silk shading or black work as taught at the Royal School or Needlework.
 As you can see, I have several needles on the go at the same time.
 Not bad for a first attempt.
 See the pink arrow in the picture above?
 There is a little bit of fabric showing between the alb en Laurence's left shoe.
 I'll mend that with a few extra stitches.
 And make a mental note to self that in the future I should go over the design line when working such areas.
-Medieval stitchers stitched their goldwork quite differently than how I was taught at the Royal School of Needlework.
-Normally, at the end of a row, we would turn our threads in such a way that the upper thread becomes the lower thread and the lower thread becomes the upper thread.
-This ensures a smooth rim on the curve.
-Not the medieval way to do it.
-The medieval embroiderer crossed the threads; lower thread stays at the bottom and upper thread stays at the top.
-They placed two anchoring stitches in the curve.
-I haven't figured out what the benefit of these crossing threads is.
-Does anyone have a clue?
 Oh, and just as modern gold embroiderers, our medieval counterparts didn't like plunging.
 So they just didn't.
 Really, they didn't!
 They just couched the thread till the desired design line and then snipped it off.
 As a good Royal School of Needlework girl, I was a little sceptical at that.
 However, no guts no glory.
 Below the pink arrow in the above picture, you see the tails of my old threads and the tails of my new threads.
 I ignored the fact that they are tails and just couched over them as my design required.
 I took the picture just before I snipped the tails off.
 Laurence has been brave too; after snipping he was still fine...
 And this is what Laurence looks like after 16 hours of stitching.
 I made a start on his green cloth of gold dalmatic with the red trim.
 Past and future blog posts on this project can be easily found by selecting 'St Laurence' in the category list to the right of this post.
-This weekend, I should have been attending another workshop with Verena Schiegg in Switzerland.
-However, my train journey ended in Munich due to track closure after a suicide.
-So I decided to work during this unexpected free weekend.
-I translated the instructions for all my major embroidery designs into English.
-Many of you might have seen the interesting post and the resulting discussion on embroidery designs and kits on Mary Corbet's Needle 'n Thread.
-For those of you who haven't, I can highly recommend it!
-One of the outcomes was that, if I want to sell my kits internationally, German instructions won't do.
-I've also found a loop hole in the German postal system making it possible to send my kits worldwide for a small shipping fee.

 7 Comments